Last updated on January 12, 2026

 Professional is table stakes.
 Looking professional doesn't differentiate you from the 500 other PI firms in NYC.
 Converting is what matters.

-Great—but those referrals still check your website before calling.
+That's great, but those referrals still check your website before calling.
 A bad site can lose a warm referral.
 A good site can convert them faster and generate additional organic leads.

 Design alone doesn't fix conversion.
 If you redesigned without addressing the fundamentals (clarity, trust signals, CTAs, mobile experience), you just got a prettier version of the same problem.

 For law firm websites, 3-5% is average.
 7-10% is good.
 Above 10% is excellent.
 Below 2% means something is seriously wrong.
-Check your analytics—if you don't have them set up, that's the first problem to fix.
+Check your analytics.
+If you don't have them set up, that's the first problem to fix.

 It can help, but only if someone's actually monitoring it.
 Nothing kills trust faster than a "We'll get back to you" message from a chat widget.
 If you can't staff it, use an AI chat solution or stick to forms and phone.